DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-apply-for-teacher-training.md

 [If you're concerned about your subject knowledge](/train-to-be-a-teacher/subject-knowledge-enhancement), do not worry - you may be able to do a 'subject knowledge enhancement' course as part of your training.

 You can [get support preparing a personal statement from an adviser](/tta-service).

+## Choose your references

+You need to provide the details of 2 people who can give you a reference when you apply.
+They will not be contacted until you accept a place on a course.

+Unlike a standard work reference, your references for teacher training need to be from named individuals rather than (for example) a human resources team or academic department.

+They'll confirm how they know you and if they know any reason why you should not work with children.

+You'll need different kinds of references depending on your circumstances.
+If you:

+* are still studying or graduated in the last 5 years, you'll need an academic reference
+* already work in a school, you'll need a reference from your headteacher

+You can give a character reference, such as from a mentor or someone you know through volunteering, as a second reference.

+You should not ask a family member, partner or friend for a reference.

+You can change your reference details when you accept a place on a course.
+You might need to alter their contact details if they've changed, or you may wish to change who you ask for a reference altogether.

+If you’re struggling to choose your references, [get free one-to-one support from a teacher training adviser](/tta-service).

 ## If you’re invited to interview